3238 N Cambridge Ave, Milwaukee, WI

 $18,000.
 Full roof replacement.
 "Your roof is old," they said.
 "These leaks mean it's time."

 Then Sarah called us.
-John Holland went up with his camera.
+Jaime Holland went up with his camera.
 Showed her exactly what was happening: The flashing where the chimney meets the roof had pulled away.
 Water was running down the chimney, under the shingles, and into her attic.

 "It's the flashing.
 Not your roof.
 This is a $900 repair."